-1. Events which only include Vintage and Historic boats ("stand-alone" events) will be given preference over dual-sanctioned events when the yearly schedule is determined.

-2. All requests for sanctions shall be submitted to the Chairperson no later than the Annual APBA meeting.

-3. Event organizers of a potential new event must contact their region rep with the details of their proposed event.
+- 1. Events which only include Vintage and Historic boats ("stand-alone" events) will be given preference over dual-sanctioned events when the yearly schedule is determined. - 2.
+All requests for sanctions shall be submitted to the Chairperson no later than the Annual APBA meeting. - 3.
+Event organizers of a potential new event must contact their region rep with the details of their proposed event.
 All sanction requests for V&H participation must state which V&H classes will be accepted.
 Some venues may not have launching facilities or space to accommodate all V&H classes.
 For purposes of event planning, events shall list the group classifications of vintage boats that are invited to attend the Regatta on their sanction request.
-Group A, Outboards; Group B, Outboard Performance Craft and Tunnel Boats;

-Group C, Inboards; Group D, Gentleman Racers; Group E, Unlimited Hydros.
+Group A, Outboards; Group B, Outboard Performance Craft and Tunnel Boats; Group C, Inboards; Group D, Gentleman Racers; Group E, Unlimited Hydros.
 Should an event wish to restrict entries, they should add "By Invitation Only".
 If V&H participation is requested by Inboard, Outboard, Unlimited or any other APBA Category, a V&H Inspector and V&H Driver's Representative must be listed on the sanction request.
 Sanctions will not be approved if these are not listed.
-The V&H Chairman will decide whether a V&H Inspector is required or if the hosting Division Inspector, using V&H Checklists, can do all of the inspections.

-4. There will be a minimum of 500 miles between V&H stand-alone events and other V&H sanctioned events which occur on the same weekend.

-5. Agreement has been reached between the APBA and the CBF (Canadian Boating Federation).
-Members of either Organization organization will be permitted to register and run at events organized by either Organization organization.
-The two Organizations organizations will maintain their own individual insurance policies.

-6. Each event shall forward to the APBA Office at the conclusion of the Event event \$10 per registered V&H participant participating boat to be deposited in a Vintage Promotional Fund and managed by the responsible party at APBA Headquarters.
+The V&H Chairman will decide whether a V&H Inspector is required or if the hosting Division Inspector, using V&H Checklists, can do all the inspections. - 4.
+There will be a minimum of 500 miles between V&H stand-alone events and other V&H sanctioned events which occur on the same weekend. - 5.
+Agreement has been reached between the APBA and the CBF (Canadian Boating Federation).
+Members of either organization will be permitted to register and run at events organized by either organization.
+The two organizations will maintain their own individual insurance policies. - 6.
+Each event shall forward to the APBA Office at the conclusion of the event \$10 per registered V&H participating boat to be deposited in a Vintage Promotional Fund and managed by the responsible party at APBA Headquarters.
 The summary of all Vintage entries shall be forwarded to the Vintage Chairman by the Event Vintage Rep listed on the Sanction.
 This fund can ONLY be used for the promotion of Vintage and Historic.

-7. Certain boats may be eligible to participate as both a competition boat (class racing) and as a Vintage boat.
-Under no circumstances shall the same hull participate as both in the same event.
-This includes participating with different drivers.